12th Isle of Man Go Festival 23-28 August 2015

 To enter online, please click on ‘online booking’ link at the top of the page

-Leo Phillips sadly passed away peacefully yesterday, with David by her side.
+Leo Phillips sadly passed away peacefully on 28 July 2015, with David by her side.

 As she would have wanted, the Isle of Man Go Festival will go ahead as planned as a commemoration of all the work that she did to make it such a success.